 Annoying pop-up ads in Google Chrome, Mozilla Firefox, Opera, Internet Explorer or Microsoft Edge is a sign that your computer is infected with adware (also known as ad-supported software), because most probably that the ads are not coming from web sites you visit.
 You need to distinguish the difference between a legal advertisements that was added by owners of web-sites and unwanted ads that fills the browser screen after you installed some adware.
 In the second case, the volume of ads at times more, it prevents normal view of the webpages, it is difficult to close, much of the pop-up ads is advertising of dating sites, surveys, browser extensions, online casino, chance to get an amazing reward, fake tech support and so on.
 All of the ads united by one common thing – looks very suspicious.
 And more importantly, this annoying advertising appears on the pages of all sites, even those where you have previously advertisements never seen.

 Most often, the reason for the appearance of pop-up ads is a browser extension (so-called add-on), adware or potentially unwanted program (PUP).
 When it gets on your computer, it does not infect and delete your files, it configures itself to start automatically when the computer or internet browser starts.
 Once started, it can display annoying ads and even change yours personal settings, such as home page, new tab page and browser search engine.
 So, the creators of adware force you to watch a lot of ads or redirect your browser onto ad web-sites.

-Thankfully, we have a few simple tricks to deal with the annoying advertisements, and they do not take much of your time.
+Thankfully, we have a few simple tricks to deal with the annoying pop up advertisements, and they do not take much of your time.
 Below we list a number of detailed ways to delete adware and remove annoying pop-up ads.

 How to remove pop-up ads from Chrome, Firefox, IE, Opera and Edge (Step-by-step easy guide)